The Secret in Their Eyes: Accolades

 It is the second Argentine film, after The Official Story (1985), to win the Academy Award for Best Foreign Language Film, making Argentina the first South American country to win the award twice.
 In 2016, The Secret in Their Eyes was ranked No. 91 by international critics for the BBC's 100 Greatest Films of the 21st Century.

 Remake

 In 2015, American filmmaker Billy Ray wrote and directed a remake of The Secret in Their Eyes, under the same title.
 The remake starred Julia Roberts, Nicole Kidman, Chiwetel Ejiofor, Dean Norris, Michael Kelly, and Alfred Molina.
-The film was released by STXfilms on 20 November 2015.
+The film was released by STX Entertainment on 20 November 2015.
 It received mixed reception from critics, who praised its performances but compared it unfavorably to the original.